outreachy/website/docs/privacy-policy.md

 * your telephone number;
 * any other identifier that permits Outreachy to make physical or online contact with you;
 * information necessary to make payments to Outreachy interns and process sponsorship commitments;
-* any errrors or exceptions you triggered on the Outreachy website, including your username, IP address, and which URL triggered the error or exception.
+* any errors or exceptions you triggered on the Outreachy website, including your username, IP address, and which URL triggered the error or exception.
 * any information that Outreachy collects online from you and maintains in association with your account, such as:
     * your Outreachy Account System username, e-mail address, and password;
     * the public name you want us to display on the Outreachy website and use in e-mail communications;